OpenData-NC/columbus-county-nc/README.rst

 will be downloaded to a temporary directory which will be deleted before the command finishes.

+By default the import_columbus_county command uses the county GIS department's road centerliens file to generate blocks.
+If you would prefer to use census (Tiger) data, pass --tiger to the command.

 Server Provisioning and Deployment
 ----------------------------------